Slowly wandering my way everywhere

 Open air bus tours of La Ruta de las Cascadas are offered from Baños

-We biked La Ruta de Las Cascadas and (clearly) lived to tell the tale.
-There was definitely a strong sense of accomplishment, and we had fun despite everything listed above.
+I biked La Ruta de Las Cascadas and (clearly) lived to tell the tale.
+There was definitely a strong sense of accomplishment, and I had fun despite everything listed above.
 Do I regret doing this?
-Eh, not really, but I do kind of wish we had just taken a tour and I certainly wouldn’t do it again.
+Eh, not really, but I do kind of wish I had just taken a tour and I certainly wouldn’t bike it again.
 This is something I can cross off my bucket list, and be content to never do again.
 I wanted to write this as a word of caution amongst the many posts I read prior to going that painted this bike ride as sunshine and rainbows.
 There were absolutely stunning views, but really, I probably would have enjoyed them more on one of the many tours offered from Baños.

 Whatever way you choose to take the trip, don’t miss out on La Ruta de Las Cascadas!